-Kelsey Romeo-Stuppy has been working on global tobacco control since 2013.
-As Managing Attorney, Kelsey leads ASH’s program on liability, including pursuing criminal and civil cases against the tobacco industry.
-Kelsey also leads ASH’s human rights program, which includes drafting reports and advocating with the United Nations Human Rights Council and various human rights treaty bodies, as well as launching and managing ASH’s Tobacco and Human Rights Hub, among other projects that lead us closer to ending the tobacco epidemic.
+Kelsey Romeo-Stuppy has been a leader in global tobacco control since 2013.
+As Managing Attorney, Kelsey leads ASH’s program on liability, including pursuing criminal and civil cases against the tobacco industry for the harm they cause.
+Of note, she led ASH’s successful involvement in suing the FDA, with partner organizations, for their inaction regulating menthol in tobacco products.
+Kelsey also leads ASH’s human rights program, which includes reporting, intervening, and advocating within the entire United Nations system and the WHO Framework Convention on Tobacco Control.

 Kelsey trains advocates to use legal and human rights arguments to further their tobacco control efforts.
-She has published numerous articles in peer reviewed journals.
+She regularly publishes articles in peer reviewed journals.
 One such article, published in the American Bar Association’s International Law News on Tobacco and Human Rights in Latin America was chosen by another ABA Publication, GP Solo Magazine, to be included in a “Best of the ABA” feature issue.